akhilasananth/SpinningCorn/README.md

 # :corn: Spinning Corn :corn:

 Play with a corn on the web.
 Scroll to spin it.
 Drag to toss it around.
 Ever seen a corn without its cob?
-Yeah… it looks weird.
-I know what you’re thinking. lol.
+Yeah… it looks weird, idc it was fun to create

 https://github.com/user-attachments/assets/1427b0c2-c737-4f91-b9b2-fc5c60d662fc